Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Dynamical Localization-Delocalization Transition

-As shown in Fig.\ref{fig:V5epsc-M}, for $M\geq 2$ the $M-$dependence of the critical strength $\eps_c$ indicates the inverse power-law \beq \eps_c \propto \frac{1}{(M-1)}. \eeq The same $M-$dependence can be obtained even when $V=10$, as seen in Fig.\ref{fig:V5epsc-M}.
+As shown in Fig.\ref{fig:V5epsc-M}, for $M\geq 2$ the $M-$dependence of the critical strength $\eps_c$ indicates the inverse power-law \beq \eps_c \propto \frac{1}{V}\frac{1}{(M-1)}. \eeq The same $M-$dependence even for $V=10$ can be obtained, as seen in Fig.\ref{fig:V5epsc-M}.
 This difference in $\eps_c$ due to $V$ can be interpreted by the Maryland transform in Appendix \ref{app:maryland}.
-According to the Maryland transform, the diagonal term is saturated in the region $V>V^*(\equiv 0.38)$ and the effect of the potential strength $V$ is saturated, and the nature of the off-diagonal term depends on $\eps V$, so the transition point $\eps_c$ at $V=10$ can be interpreted as a half of the transition point at $V=5$.
+According to the Maryland transform, the effect of $V$ in the diagonal term is saturated in the region $V>V^*(\equiv 0.38)$, and the nature of the off-diagonal term depends on $\eps V$, so the critical value $\eps_c$ for $V=10$ can be interpreted as a half of the critical value $\eps_c$ of the transition point for $V=5$.

-It can also be seen that in $\eps>\eps_c$, $m_2(t)$ asymptotically becomes to normal diffusion for $t \to \infty$.
-Therefore, we can expect that the quasi-periodically driven system also may delocalize even in the absence of coupling with its environment.
+It can also be seen that for $\eps>\eps_c$, $m_2(t)$ asymptotically becomes to normal diffusion as $t \to \infty$.
+Therefore, we can say that the quasi-periodically driven system also may delocalize even in the absence of coupling with its environment.